evkx/evkx.github.io/content/models/volkswagen/id._buzz/id._buzz_gtx_lwb/_index.md

 The electric vehicle features a high-capacity battery with a gross capacity of 91 kWh and a net usable capacity of 86 kWh, providing an 5 kWh buffer (3.6%) for battery protection.

-The [WLTP range](../../../../guides/understandingrange/wltp/) is 450 km (280 mi).
+Under the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range is 450 km (280 mi).
 The consumption is 19.1kWh/100km for the WLTP standard test.
 For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.

 The vehicle supports fast DC charging with a maximum power of 200 kW.
 Charging from 0% to 100% takes approximately 56 minutes, while a more typical charging scenario from 10% to 80% takes 33 minutes with an average charging speed at 111 kW.
 Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 0% to 42%.
 This results in an effective charging speed, including time lost, of 113 kW, with each charging session taking about 19 minutes and 6 seconds..